dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 _Local variables should not be marked as 'final'._

-_Local variables should not be marked as 'final'._

 #### Description

 The analyzer produces this diagnostic when a local variable is marked as